lamini-ai/txt2sql-examples/README.md

 ### 1. Prepare Your Glossary

-Create a glossary file that defines domain-specific terms and provides additional context about the database:
+Create a glossary file that defines domain-specific terms and provides additional context about the database

 ### 2. Create Evaluation Set